TUN: Detecting Significant Points in Persistence Diagrams with Deep Learning: Results

-We evaluate on four categories of point-cloud data: (i) planar shapes; (ii) CAD models drawn from the ABC dataset \cite{koch2019abc} and Thingi10k dataset \cite{zhou2016thingi10k}; (iii) triply periodic minimal surface (TPMS) structures \cite{wang2024simultaneous}; and (iv) zeolite crystal frameworks \cite{baerlocher2007atlas}.
 For each instance, we construct a point cloud by sufficiently sampling the underlying geometric model and, when specified, perturbing points with additive noise at different levels.
 Some examples are illustrated in Figure~\ref{fig:PC} in Appendix~\ref{sec:A.PC}.
-We then compute its one-dimensional persistence diagram.
-Based on the identification rule of significant points discussed in previous sections, significance labels are assigned by category: for planar shapes, we annotate significant points via direct counting-based inspection of the diagram; for 3D models whose sampled surfaces form 2D manifolds, we compute the genus $g$, derive the one-dimensional Betti number $\beta_1$ ($\beta_1=2g$ for closed orientable surfaces), and label the diagram's significant birth-death pairs in accordance with $\beta_1$; for surfaces with boundary or multiple connected components, we compute Betti numbers by evaluating homology group ranks based on homology theory~\cite{hatcher2002algebraic} and use these to guide the labeling.
+We then compute its 1D persistence diagram.
+Following the established identification rules for significant points, which align with the fundamental principles of topological data analysis, significance labels are assigned by category: for planar shapes, we annotate significant points via identifying and counting loops in the planar shapes; for 3D models whose sampled surfaces form 2D manifolds (closed surfaces), we compute the genus $g$, derive the 1D Betti number $\beta_1$ ($\beta_1=2g$ for closed orientable surfaces), and label the diagram's significant birth-death pairs in accordance with $\beta_1$; for surfaces with boundary or multiple connected components, we compute Betti numbers by evaluating homology group ranks based on homology theory~\cite{hatcher2002algebraic} and use these to guide the labeling; and if $\beta_1=0$, all points are labeled as noise.
 Owing to sufficient sampling, significant points typically emerge at early filtration times, exhibit large persistence, and their count matches the first Betti number $\beta_1$ of the underlying geometric model.

-The dataset consists of 3,000 training samples and 500 validation samples (totaling 3,500) and is distributed among four classes; the test set contains 1,500 samples: 250 planar shapes, 500 CAD models, 500 TPMS, and 250 zeolites.
-Each point cloud is sampled from a shape whose first Betti number is fewer than 100, guaranteeing fewer than 100 significant points in the corresponding 1-PD.
-Point counts per point cloud range from hundreds to 100,000, ensuring diversity in density and noise level.
-Each PD sample is either truncated or padded to consist of 100 points, and each point cloud is subsampled or padded to contain 50,000 points.
+Crucially, our approach avoids circularity through a distinct information asymmetry between label generation and model inference.
+While ground-truth labels are derived using the exact $\beta_1$ from the underlying mesh, the TUN model never receives $\beta_1$ as input.
+Since $\beta_1$ varies dynamically across samples, the model cannot simply fit a fixed persistence threshold or rely on summary statistics (which means top-$k$ persistence selection for a fixed $k$ is unfeasible for handling all samples); instead, to correctly identify the specific set of significant points, TUN is forced to leverage the geometric features from the point cloud encoder to implicitly infer the topological complexity of the shape.